Gewoi/Gewoi.github.io/README.md

 If you have any feedback, questions or bugs to report, please send them to admin*(at)*langapp.ch (replace the *(at)* with @).

+- ### *03.07.2026*
+   *New lesson and small fixes*
+  Hello everyone!
+I just wanted to let those interested know that the project is still receiving new lessons and updates; life has been a bit busier still for the last month, but I will try to add at least one or two more lessons every couple of weeks so this course can keep expanding!
+This new one contains some household verbs and a quick introduction to *separable* verbs.
+I chose a bit of a unique example: The word for *washing dishes*, but you'll see in the lesson.

+  Please if you have any ideas or feedback, reach out at admin(at)langapp.ch (and replace the (at) with @; I just keep it like this so I don't constantly get spam emails from webscrapers).

 - ### *09.06.2026*
     *Launching a little blog to write about updates*